-13. Cases Recommended for Closure:
+15. Cases Recommended for Closure:

-a.
-Suggested Motion to Close Cases With no Violations:
+A. Motion to Close Cases With no Violations:

-i.
+- i.
 Motion: The Board investigated the following cases by reviewing institutional, medical, and mental health records and other relevant evidence of the circumstances surrounding each death.
 The Board finds the investigation did not reveal any evidence indicating the facility was out of compliance with the regulations promulgated by the Board.
 NOW THEREFORE, I MOVE the following cases be closed:

-b.
-Suggested Motion to Close Cases Where Violations Were Properly Addressed:
+B. Motion to Close Cases With Violations Properly Addressed:

-ii.
+- i.
 Motion: The Board investigated the following cases by reviewing institutional, medical, and mental health records and other relevant evidence of the circumstances surrounding each death.
-The Board finds the investigation did reveal evidence indicating the facility was out of compliance with the regulations promulgated by the Board.
-However, the Board finds the corrective actions taken by the jail appropriately addressed the substance of the violation and no further measures are necessary.
+The Board finds that the investigation revealed evidence indicating that the facility was out of compliance with Board regulations; however, the Board further finds that corrective actions taken by the facility appropriately addressed the Board's concern.
 NOW THEREFORE, I MOVE the following cases be closed: